AntoninSlejska/opensearchtab/README.md

 You can test the module on a test site, by writing 'drupal.slejska.de test' in your Chrome address bar.

-You can find the module also on <a href='https://www.drupal.org/node/2847577'>Drupal website</a>.
+You can find the module also on Drupal website as a <a href='https://www.drupal.org/node/2847577'>sandbox project</a>.